 The front panel is where the action happens with the mod.
 There’s a square fire button with a smaller indented square in the middle, a big OLED display screen and two adjustment buttons below.
 This is all very standard for mods these days, so vapers will be right at home and new users will be able to adapt easily.

-The USB port on the Vox 80 TC is on the left face of the mod (when viewed from the front panel), right up to the front edge and towards the bottom of the device.
+The USB port on the Vox 80 wattage temperature control mod is on the left face of the device (when viewed from the front panel), right up to the front edge and towards the bottom of the device.
 This makes it perfectly positioned for charging while keeping the mod stood upright, and is tucked away so it doesn’t impact the look of the device.

 The 510 connection is spring-loaded, so you won’t have connection problems with any sub ohm tank or 510-threaded atomizer.
 Simply put, it’ll work with basically anything on the market these days.